mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 **4. Professional Abandonment**: You refused to correct known errors and abandoned your professional responsibilities.

-### **COORDINATE FRAUD ANALYSIS**
+### **COORDINATE MISDIRECTION FRAUD ANALYSIS**

-Analysis reveals additional fraudulent conduct:
+Analysis reveals sophisticated coordinate fraud designed to conceal incomplete work:
-- Your claimed coordinates (N.1222153.447 E2384715.378) do not match any actual survey data
+- Your coordinates (N.1222153.447 E2384715.378) point to the **center of the property** (START of Guinn Drive)
-- Actual pin location is over 100 feet away from your claimed "exact coordinates" - evidence of criminal fraud
+- You deliberately provided coordinates for the **wrong location** while claiming they were for the easement termination pin
-- Your coordinates appear to be approximations, not precise measurements
+- This coordinate misdirection scheme enabled you to conceal incomplete boundary survey work
-- Your claim of "exact coordinates" was false and misleading
+- Your professional deception demonstrates intent to charge for services not properly rendered **Source**: ```02_analysis/coordinate_fraud/comprehensive_coordinate_fraud_analysis.md```

 ### **DAMAGES FROM YOUR MISCONDUCT**